compasjs/compas/docs/code-gen/custom-types.md

 At the moment this does exactly nothing to the generators.
-At least all core generators will check if you provided the specific functions needed to facilitate for example mock generation.
+At least all core generators will check if you provided the specific functions needed to facilitate for example type generation.

 Let's start by adding support for type generation.
 This is a simple one, because uuid is in both jsdoc and Typescript represented as a plain string.